oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Armadillo is an open-source C++ linear algebra library (matrix maths) aiming towards a good balance between speed and ease of use.
 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.

-**URL**
+**More Information**

 https://arma.sourceforge.net/